Skip to content

 Why Get Fit for Field Hockey?

-Field hockey = lots of sprinting + quick stops and starts + running for 70 minutes
+Field hockey = lots of sprinting + quick stops and starts + running for an hour

 You need to be able to: